 The research project is funded by a three-year project grant from the Emil Aaltonen Foundation, which is used to support the work of one doctoral researcher and one post-doctoral researcher.

 We developed a new annotation schema for describing how diagrams in primary school science textbooks combine multiple modes of expression and applied the schema to 1000 diagrams in an existing dataset of diagrams.

-The new dataset, AI2D-RST, is based on AI2D Diagrams, which has been developed at the Allen Institute for Artificial Intelligence for tasks such as automatic diagram understanding and visual question answering.
+The new corpus, AI2D-RST, is based on AI2D Diagrams dataset, which has been developed at the Allen Institute for Artificial Intelligence for tasks such as automatic diagram understanding and visual question answering.